Arrow Chart & Selection Guide — Carbon, Aluminum & Wood

 What are the best arrows for beginners?

 Best beginner arrows: Budget carbon - Carbon Express Predator ($80-100/dozen), Gold Tip Warrior ($70-90/dozen).
 Mid-range - Easton Inspire ($100-130/dozen), Victory VAP TKO ($110-140/dozen).
 Buy proper spine for your bow (use spine calculator), get at least 6 arrows to start, and choose durable carbon arrows that can handle beginner mistakes.
 Avoid cheapest arrows (inconsistent spine, break easily).
-Shop beginner arrows at Lancaster Archery.
+Shop beginner arrows at Optics Planet.

 Should I buy carbon or aluminum arrows for target archery?